thatherahere/sf-twilio-sms-function/README.md

    FROM_NUMBER=XXXXXXXXXX
    ```

-1. To test a running function, send it a JSON payload.
-Pass the payload inline or create a payload.json file in your function directory with a verified number and SMS body as:
+1. Prepare the JSON payload.
+You can pass the payload inline or create a payload.json file in your function directory with a verified number and SMS body as:

    ```json
    {